 - Worked with journalists to help them understand the significance of this unchecked spill.
 Our methodical, transparent, and conservative analysis helped us build a reputation as being a trustworthy source of credible information.
 We developed long-running relationships with journalists, particularly Mike Kunzelman at The Associated Press.
 Reporters reached out for our comments and expert insights whenever new information or developments in the Taylor saga came to light.
 These relationships resulted in dozens of articles in major media markets over the years, helping to maintain public attention and interest, and a steady drumbeat of public criticism.

-And finally, an hour-long interview with Washington Post reporter Darryl Fears resulted in an article that triggered Coast Guard action.
-Now, of course, we will continue to monitor the Taylor Energy leak to ensure that effective action is taken.
+And finally, an hour-long interview with Washington Post reporter Darryl Fears resulted in the article that triggered Coast Guard action.
+Since then, we have continued to monitor the Taylor Energy leak to ensure that effective action is taken.
 And we’ll let the world know what we see.

-This is what it takes, to make positive change happen for the environment.
-We’d like to thank the foundations and individuals who have donated to SkyTruth, making it possible for us to dedicate the time and resources to sustaining this watchdog effort over so many years.
+This is what it takes to make positive change happen for the environment.
+We’d like to thank the foundations and individuals who have donated to SkyTruth, making it possible for us to dedicate the time and resources needed to sustain this watchdog effort over so many years.
 We couldn’t have done it without you.

 Please help us keep it going.
 Donate to SkyTruth today!